 Florida Trail Association develops, maintains, promotes and protects the Florida National Scenic Trail and other hiking trails in Florida while educating the public about conservation of the natural beauty of Florida

 Friends of Florida Folk, Inc. is an advocate for all things Florida Folk.
 They work to identify, protect, preserve, and promote folk arts, crafts, dance and music.
-Located in the Marketplace Area near the Heritage and Dance Stage.
+Located in the Amphitheater Craft Area at the Paw Paw Stage.
 They have Friends of Florida Folk merchandise.

 Hamilton County Alcohol and Other Drug Prevention Coalition, (SWAT) Students Working Against Tobacco is committed to reduce youth smoking and tobacco use rates.
 They educate youth and adults about how the tobacco industry targets youth, protecting young people from “starter” products like candy flavored tobacco and little cigars, and working with the community to limit our children’s’ access and exposure to tobacco.
 SWAT will make information and resources available to help people stop smoking and drug addiction.
 Free stress balls and insect repellant will be distributed to visitors while supplies last.